5l1v3r1/panthera/README.md

 1. Web requests are automatically handled by Perl modules.
 2. Web requests are automatically handled by Python modules.

+# How DNS requests are handled?
+1. The tool is designed to listen on TCP or UDP ports (default is port 53) for incoming requests and forward those requests when necessary to a real DNS server over UDP.
+2. Scappy can handle DNS queries automatically and more  accurately

 # Installation
 1. In your terminal, git clone https://github.com/haroonawanethicalhacker/panthera.git
 2. Best path would be /root/Downloads/panthera as paths are set to this folder